Agnes-L/Mc-ADFAL/README.md

 If you need to change the column names, please modify them in the preprocessing.py file.

 Model Training
 Once the data files are ready, you can start training the model.
-In the command line, navigate to the Model/regression directory and run the following commands:
+In the command line, navigate to the Model directory and run the following commands:

-cd Model/regression
+cd C:\Model

 python preprocessing.py